AusNet: History

 In May 2013, Singapore Power sold 19.9% of its 51% stake in the company to State Grid Corporation of China for A$824 million, valuing the company at A$4.1 billion.

-SP AusNet changed its name to AusNet Services in August 2014, following the end of a management services agreement between Singapore Power and SP AusNet in March.
+SP AusNet changed its name to AusNet in August 2014, following the end of a management services agreement between Singapore Power and SP AusNet in March.

-In February 2022, AusNet Services was taken private after a successful 2021 bid from Brookfield Asset Management with a number of Australian & Canadian pension funds as co-investors.
+In February 2022, AusNet was taken private after a successful 2021 bid from Brookfield Asset Management with a number of Australian and Canadian pension funds as co-investors.

 Operations

-AusNet Services operates three energy networks in Victoria, Australia:
+AusNet operates three energy networks in Victoria, Australia: